acgessler/half_float/Readme.md

  - no difference between qnan and snan
  - no traps
  - no well-defined rounding mode

+We also supply a specialization for `std::numeric_limits<half>` that `half` be usable in template code dependent on type traits.

 #### Usage ####

      // get some halfs (half is a typedef for HalfFloat)